wq13552463699/3D_Printed_2_Fingers_Gripper/README.md

 		"Calibaration.py" and follow the instruction to finish the process.
 After calibaration finishing, a "calibaration.csv" will be created in the working directory, please leave it there and don't remove it, because it will be used everytime in initilization.
-	Notice: please strictly follow the instruction to do the calibration to avoid the damage of the gripper and your own device.
+	Notice: please strictly follow the instruction in the Calibaration.py to do the calibration to avoid the damage of the gripper and your own I/O device.

 2. Application:
 	For the current version of application, you can use the functions in the 'UCD_Hand.py' for the movement of the gripper.